Duks31/Corise--app/README.md

 * Part 1: use a Large Language Model (LLM) from OpenAI to build the information extraction functionality paired with a Speech to Text model for transcribing the podcast
 * Part 2: use a simple cloud deployment provider to easily convert the information extraction function to run on demand - this would be the app backend
 * Part 3: use ChatGPT from OpenAI as your coding assistant to create and deploy a front-end that allows users to experience the end to end functionality

-Through this project our aim is to understand how we can approach building and deploying LLM apps that add value to users.
-We will also provide ideas for interesting extensions and additional functionality at several parts in the project.
-These are optional but we are excited to see what you might build and showcase in the Demo-Day!